Use the track headers in GarageBand for iPad

 Choose an icon from the list.

-When you finish, tap anywhere outside the list.
+When you finish, tap anywhere outside of the list.